delight-im/PHP-Auth/README.md

 If you have an open `PDO` connection already, just re-use it.

 If your web server is behind a proxy server and `$_SERVER['REMOTE_ADDR']` only contains the proxy’s IP address, you must pass the user’s real IP address to the constructor in the second argument, which is named `$ipAddress`.
-The default is `null`.
+The default is the usual remote IP address received by PHP.

 Should your database tables for this library need a common prefix, e.g. `my_users` instead of `users` (and likewise for the other tables), pass the prefix (e.g. `my_`) as the third parameter to the constructor, which is named `$dbTablePrefix`.
 This is optional and the prefix is empty by default.